The Sentinel (video game): Gameplay

 Controlling Synthoids that are standing at a higher level is fundamental to the game, because only the objects which occupy a visible square can be interacted with (the player may absorb or create objects on a boulder if the sides can be seen).
 While doing so, the player must watch for the rotation of the Sentinel and be careful not to stand in an area which the Sentinel can see, or else it will start absorbing energy from the Synthoid, and when the energy is gone, the game is over.

 Height is gained by placing a boulder on any visible square, and putting a Synthoid on the boulder.
 The player may then transfer consciousness to the new Synthoid, and absorb the old one.
 Stacks of boulders of any height may be created, if the player has enough energy.
 In order to absorb the Sentinel, the player must create a stack of boulders of sufficient height that the Synthoid on top can look down on the Sentinel's platform.
 When the Sentinel has been absorbed, the player may no longer absorb any energy from the landscape, although objects may be created as normal.

 In later levels, the Sentinel is assisted by a number of Sentries.
 They behave exactly like the Sentinel, but absorbing them is not necessary to complete the level.
-Unlike the Sentinel, the Sentries do not stand on a platform but on ordinary squares.
-If the Sentinel or Sentry cannot see the square the Synthoid is standing on, but its head is visible and there are trees in the vicinity, it may transform one of them into a Meanie, which will force the Synthoid to hyperspace and lose 3 units of energy.
+Unlike the Sentinel, the Sentries do not stand on a platform, but on ordinary squares.
+If the Sentinel or Sentry cannot see the square the Synthoid is standing on, but its head is visible and there are trees in the vicinity, it may transform one of them into a Meanie, that will force the Synthoid to hyperspace and lose 3 units of energy.
 If the Meanie cannot see the player's square after a full rotation, it will turn back into a tree and the Sentinel or Sentry will resume rotation.

 The rotation of the Sentinel and the Sentries is slow and predictable.
 However, if there are many Sentries, there will be few safe locations anywhere on the landscape.
 If either the Sentinel or the Sentries come across a source of energy (boulders or a synthoid), their rotation stops while they absorb the energy, one unit at a time.
-To keep the total energy of the landscape constant, a tree is created randomly on the landscape for each absorbed unit of energy.
+To keep the total energy constant, a tree is created randomly on the landscape for each absorbed unit of energy.

 A level is won by absorbing the Sentinel off its platform, creating a new Synthoid in the place of the Sentinel, transferring the consciousness to it and hyperspacing to a new level.
 Progress is saved via a password system.

 The more energy the player has accumulated when he jumps into hyperspace, the more levels he will skip.
-Sometimes (depending on the individual skill of the player) it is necessary to replay a level in order to win it with less energy than the last time, because the difficulty of the levels is not incremental.
+Sometimes (depending on the individual skill of the player), it is necessary to replay a level in order to beat it with less energy than the last time, since the difficulty is not incremental.